 The History of Cannon Hall

 The earliest records show there was a house on the site in 1086, however little is known about it.
 Cannon Hall got its current name from the 13th century inhabitant Gilbert Canun.
-During the late 14th Century it was owned by the Bosville family of Ardsley, and it was during this time that the most violent event in its traceable history occured.
+During the late 14th Century it was owned by the Bosville family of Ardsley, and it was during this time that the most violent event in its traceable history occurred.

 The Bosvilles had let the Hall to a family (whose name has been lost), the daughter of whom was romantically linked with a man named Lockwood.
 Lockwood himself had been involved in the murder of Sir John Eland, the Sheriff of the County.
 The tenant, frightened of the position in which he could find himself accommodating a fugitive, sent word to Bosville.
 Bosville`s men turned up shortly after at Cannon Hall, where upon Lockwood was slain in a cruel and violent manner.